clorenz7/coursera_web/course_notes.md

 - You can insert the `clearfix` CSS class with Javascript

 Lec 63: Changing Active Button Style
-- You do this by changing the CSS class of the button from home to menu as needed.
+- You do this by changing the CSS class to add or remove `active` of the button from home to menu as needed.
+- Angular is backed by Google, and it is used for SPAs Single Page Applications.